- May I have personal packages shipped or mailed to my campus address?

 Outgoing mail that is not properly prepared before pickup causes delays in processing and various other issues.
 Mail Services spends significant time sorting the daily mail; however, it is the departments’ responsibility to properly prepare all outgoing mail picked up by Mail Services.
 Mail Services advises departments to: Stack and rubber band all off-campus mail with the flaps closed.
 Departments must also seal all manila clasp envelopes.
 Always separate campus mail, international mail and unsealed mail from regular mail by binding with a rubber band.
 Avoid tossing un-banded mail into your department's mail bag.
 When mailing 20-50 letters using the same account code, you can bundle them together with a rubber band and attach a piece of paper to the bundle indicating the speedtype (account code) for metering.

 To prepare mail for on-campus delivery (intra-campus mail): Only intra-campus manila envelopes should be used for your intra-campus mail and you should band it separately from outgoing First Class mail.
 When using intra-campus envelopes, cross out the previous address and name.
 If you use regular white envelopes for this mail, your intra-campus mail could be processed as regular mail and your department charged for postage.
-When addressing intra-campus mail, the individual's name and campus zip code is sufficient.
+When addressing intra-campus mail, the individual's name and campus mail stop is sufficient.
 Do not use building, room number, or telephone extension when addressing intra-campus mail.

 By following these guidelines, you ensure that your mail will experience the quickest possible processing time and expedited delivery to its final destination.
 Return to List